ReturnInfinity/BareMetal/doc/Kernel API.md

 4. debug_dump_mem
 	- os_debug_dump_mem
 	- in rax: The start of the memory to dump
-	- in rcx: Number of bytes to dump
+	- in rdx: Number of bytes to dump
 5. debug_dump_rax
 	- Dump rax in Hex
 	- in rax: The Content that gets printed to memory